Welcome to Disharoon Ridge Unit Owners Association Website

 The Board of Directors of the Disharoon Ridge Unit Owner’s Association (DRUO) is delighted you are interested in our community.
 Our goal is to provide residents with needed information to properly navigate a great experience while staying in our community and to provide copies of our governing documents to parties needing these legal instruments, (please see Governing Documents Page).
 Most general questions may be answered by visiting the FAQ‘s page.
-For a report on the most recent issues and concerns from the Board of Directors, Please visit the Meet the Board page.

 GENERAL NOTIFICATIONS TO ALL: